RECAPEM

 4. Oftentimes patients just need insulin but not hemodialysis

-• Hemodialysis will remove keto acids and replace bicarbonate, therefore fix the problem.
-However it is not usually required since insulin alone is often adequate to improve acidosis and hyperkalemia.
-Hemodialysis is associated with risk of rapid osmotic shift especially in patients with increased serum osmolality > 330mOm/kg ,it might be associated with risk of cerebral edema.
+• Hemodialysis will remove keto acids and replace bicarbonate, therefore fixing the problem.
+However, it is not usually required since insulin alone is often adequate to improve acidosis and hyperkalemia.
+Hemodialysis is associated with a risk of rapid osmotic shift, especially in patients with increased serum osmolality > 330mOm/kg, it might be associated with a risk of cerebral edema.

 • Even if hemodialysis fixes everything, the patient still needs insulin to prevent slipping back into DKA.

-5. Remember that anion gap never normalizes in uremic patients
+5. Remember that the anion gap never normalizes in uremic patients.

 • Patients on dialysis will always have an elevated anion gap, due to uremia.

 • If beta-hydroxybutyrate is available, this is the best way to determine the severity of the ketoacidosis.
-DKA resolution may correlate with a beta-hydroxybutyrate level which is below 1 mM.
+DKA resolution may correlate with a beta-hydroxybutyrate level which is < 1 mM.

 DKA in heart failure patient